holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Boostrapping-control-plane-and-nodes.md

     kube-system   kube-proxy-v9rc6                       1/1     Running   0          3h8m
     kube-system   kube-scheduler-controlplane            1/1     Running   0          3h9m

-You must deploy a `Container Network Interface (CNI)` based `Pod network add-on` so that your Pods can communicate with each other. `Cluster DNS (CoreDNS)` will not start up untill the pod networking is configured.
+You must deploy a `Container Network Interface (CNI)` based `Pod network add-on` so that your Pods can communicate with each other. `Cluster DNS (CoreDNS)` will not start up until the pod networking is configured.

 `Pod network add-ons` are `Kubernetes-specific CNI plugins` that provide **network connectivity between pods** in a `Kubernetes cluster`.
 They create a `virtual network overlay` that spans the entire cluster and provides each `pod` with its own `unique IP address`.

 While `CNI plugins` can be used with any container runtime, pod network add-ons are specific to Kubernetes and provide the networking functionality required for the Kubernetes networking model.
 Some examples of pod network add-ons include `Calico`, `Flannel`, and `Weave Net`.

 In this tutorial, we will use [Weave Net](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/) add-ons.
-It is easier to set up, use and is a good fit for smaller-scale deployments.
+It is easier to set up, and use and is a good fit for smaller-scale deployments.

-To install onto Kubernetes cluster, run the following command on control plane `kubemaster`:
+To install onto the Kubernetes cluster, run the following command on the control plane `kubemaster`:

     kubectl apply -f https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s.yaml